 One cook, many meal possibilities…

 Pulled pork is one of my favorite things to cook, mostly because I know I’ll have the leftovers on hand for the next few days to help simplify my life.
-The meat is juicy and tender and serves as a great compliment to breakfast scrambles, salads, and even stir frys.
-This recipe uses a simple dry rub that gives the meat a smokey flavor from the oak smoked paprika, and yields a more neutral and versatile flavor than one smothered in a paleofied BBQ sauce.
+The meat is juicy and tender and serves as a great compliment to breakfast scrambles, salads, and even last minute stir fry shenanigans.
+This recipe uses a simple dry rub that gives the meat a smoky flavor derived from the oak smoked paprika.
 These leftovers work great for turning regular salads into awesome salads, as well making lettuce wrap tacos for a super easy meal.
+Make your meal planning easy.
+One cook of this recipe and you have food set up for 3 to 4 days.
 Here are a couple of the many ways that I make great use of the leftovers from this recipe:

 Pulled pork breakfast scramble: Heat a skillet with a touch of coconut oil and add a few ounces of your pulled pork.
 Add your eggs to the skillet and make a quick scramble, or cook your eggs separately and top them with your pulled pork.
 I like to whip my eggs first so that I can fold them up in the pan, and then top them with a slice of tomato and my pork.
 I will confess that when I do this in the morning it does not look as pretty as the picture, but I do eat this every time I cook a batch of pulled pork!